 4. Usability Testing Test Cases

 The usability testing of mobile applications provides end-users with an easy-to-use and intuitive interface.
+This type of testing is usually performed manually, to make sure that the application is easy to use and meets the expectations of real-life users.

 9 usability test case scenarios ensure: